tact-lang/pitaya/docs/SPECIFICATION.md

 - **Implement complex workflows** - Chain instances for review, scoring, and iterative refinement
 - **Abstract infrastructure complexity** - Handle containerization, git operations, and state management transparently
 - **Enable rapid experimentation** - Define sophisticated multi-stage strategies in ~50 lines of code
-- **Maintain solution traceability** - Every instance produces a git branch for review and selection
+- **Maintain solution traceability** - Every task has a branch plan, and by default a branch is created whenever the agent produced commits.
+You can force a branch even with no changes via `import_policy="always"`.

 The tool transforms single-threaded AI coding into a parallel, strategy-driven process where you can run approaches like "generate 5 implementations, have AI review each one, pick the best scoring result, then iterate on it with feedback" - all automated.